Marlon Brando Fashion Lookbooks And Denim Jeans Icon

 - T-shirts and a tank top

-- Crew neck t-shirts regular fit should be worn tight, arms slightly rolled-up, size important
+- Crew neck t-shirts regular fit not worn tight, arms slightly rolled-up, size important

 - White classic cotton t-shirts with no graphics